onsi/gomega/docs/index.md

 Eventually(ACTUAL).WithTimeout(TIMEOUT).WithPolling(POLLING_INTERVAL).WithContext(ctx).Should(MATCHER)
 ```

 When no explicit timeout is provided, `Eventually` will use the default timeout.
+If both a context and a timeout are provided, `Eventually` will keep trying until either the context is cancelled or time runs out, whichever comes first.
 However if no explicit timeout is provided _and_ a context is provided, `Eventually` will not apply a timeout but will instead keep trying until the context is cancelled.
-If both a context and a timeout are provided, `Eventually` will keep trying until either the context is cancelled or time runs out, whichever comes first.
+This behavior is intentional in order to allow a single `context` to control the duration of a collection of `Eventually` assertions.
+To opt out of this behavior you can call the global `EnforceDefaultTimeoutsWhenUsingContexts()` configuration to force `Eventually` to apply a default timeout even when a context is provided.

 You can also ensure a number of consecutive pass before continuing with `MustPassRepeatedly`: